bathtubfulloftoast/DailyMan/README.md

 | webhookicon | discord webhook icon url |
 | cronenabled | weather cron is enabled or not |
 | crontime | the cron time |

+### how do i run without cron without editing the config?
+to run as a basic non-cron task you can just run it like this ``node dailyman.js --nocron``

 ### My immich api key wont work
 api keys wont work for this